-The Elements of a Robbery
+The Elements of Robbery

-- The property of others
+- Taking the personal property of others

-- Against their will
+- Taking the property against their will

 The element of force sits at the core of the crime of robbery.
 The timing of the force matters, too.
-For example, if a thief uses violence only when attempting to flee the scene, the charges would include theft and perhaps assault, but not necessarily robbery.
+For example, if a thief uses violence only when fleeing the scene, the charges would include theft and perhaps assault, but not necessarily robbery.
 The use or threat of force can be slight.
 A robbery has happened if even a small amount of violence or intimidation is enough to coerce someone to turn over the property.
 Police and prosecutors consider the differences between the robber and the victim (size, age, disability).

 State Robbery Laws and Degrees of Severity

 Generally, American criminal law inherited its definitions of robbery from the common law of the English legal system.
-States have now codified robbery statutes in their penal codes, and different legislatures have defined the crime differently.
+States have now codified robbery statutes in their penal codes, and legislatures have defined the crime differently.
 States commonly separate robbery into different degrees based on the severity of the crime.

 - Some states upgrade second-degree robbery to first-degree robbery if the robber uses a dangerous weapon or attempts to inflict serious bodily injury.